-You can have fun camping in the rain with kids: you just have to know how to Survive Camping in the Rain with Kids.
+You can have fun camping in the rain with kids: you just have to know how!
 Check our advice and plan your next camping trip with Campsited.com.

 The vision is idyllic – you and the kids escaping the stresses of life, hanging out as a family in The Great Outdoors, flopping into bed at night exhausted from all the fresh air and fun.
 The reality may be quite different, however, if the rain decides to join you as an uninvited guest.